Elfyn Evans

-Elfyn Rhys Evans (born 28 December 1988) is a Welsh rally driver.
-He is currently teamed with Scott Martin and is competing for Toyota Gazoo Racing in the World Rally Championship.
+Elfyn Rhys Evans (born 28 December 1988) is a Welsh professional rally driver.
+He has competed full-time in World Rally Championship since 2014, originally for M-Sport Ford and currently for Toyota Gazoo Racing since 2020.
+Evans was runner-up in the drivers' championship in 2020, 2021, 2023 and 2024, with a total 11 wins and 45 podiums.
+Scott Martin has served as his co-driver since 2019.

 Career

 The son of 1996 British Rally Championship Champion and former WRC driver Gwyndaf Evans, he is sponsored by the family Ford motor dealership in Dolgellau, first established by his great-grandfather in Dinas Mawddwy, renamed to Gwyndaf Evans Motors in 1983.

 Evans began his professional career in 2007, driving a Group N production-car-class Ford Fiesta in the Ford Fiesta Sporting Trophy.
 He also competed in that year's Rally GB in Wales.

 In 2010 Evans won the British Junior Rally championship and was the winner of the UK Ford Fiesta Trophy series, also he won the Pirelli Star Driver Shoot-out after two days of tests and assessments at the Sweet Lamb rally complex in his native Wales, with a prize of a fully funded season in a Pirelli-backed Group N Subaru Impreza run by the championship-winning TEG Sport team – a prize worth in excess of £200,000.

 In 2012, Evans secured the FIA World Rally Championship (WRC) Academy title, the R2 title in the British Rally Championship (BRC) and the UK Fiesta Sport Trophy.
 In addition, he won the end-of-year FST International Shootout.
 In 2013 he contested a programme of WRC events in a 4WD car – his prize for winning the WRC Academy – and worked at M-Sport, helping to develop rally cars for the WRC and other championships.

 His 2013 season began with the first round of the Australian Rally Championship, the National Rally in Canberra, in which he retired early on the first day.
 He then drove a Fiesta RRC on the WRC Rally of Portugal, retiring with a transmission problem before starting the final day under Rally 2 regulations.
 To his surprise, he was then asked to compete on the Rally Italy in Sardinia in a Ford Fiesta World Rally Car after Nasser Al-Attiyah was forced to withdraw because of commitments in Qatar.
 Despite having never competed on the event before, using Nasser's co-driver, competing in a WRC car for the first time and with no pre-event testing, Evans finished sixth.